umarhassan-mitodl/21a.506-spring-2019/content/pages/assignments/reading-response-essays.md

 {{< tdopen >}}

 Kockelman, Paul.
 “NGOs, Ecotourists, and Endangered Avifauna: Immaterial Labor, Incommensurate Values, and Intersubjective Intentions,” and “From Measurement to Meaning: Standardizing and Certifying Homes and Their Inhabitance.”
 Chapters 1 and 4 in _The Chicken and the Quetzal: Incommensurate Ontologies and Portable Values in Guatemala’s Cloud Forest._ Duke University Press Books, 2016.
-ISBN: 9780822360728. \[Preview with [Google Books](https://books.google.com/books?id=ivo8CwAAQBAJ&pg=PAfrontcover#v=onepage&q&f=false)\]
+ISBN: 9780822360728. \[Preview with {{% resource_link "b30b66f3-9d62-40bd-93a4-54b894d59234" "Google Books" %}}\]

-Stierl, Maurice. “[A Fleet of Mediterranean Border Humanitarians](https://onlinelibrary.wiley.com/doi/full/10.1111/anti.12320).” _Antipode_ 50, no. 3 (2018): 704–24.
+Stierl, Maurice. “{{% resource_link "ba56378d-bd7f-45a4-a766-60c4ae1c9387" "A Fleet of Mediterranean Border Humanitarians" %}}.” _Antipode_ 50, no. 3 (2018): 704–24.

 {{< tdclose >}}